wahyutaqdirulaziz/dart-shop/README.md

 ## How to run?

-1. Create a Firebase project, then create the Realtime Database & connect this app to your Realtime Database (fill the .env)
+1. Create a Firebase project, then create the Realtime Database & connect this app to your Realtime Database (fill the .env). <br>The dummy data is located in *assets/dummy_data/dart-shop-backup.json*

 2. Install the dependencies